 • 10% Rating: If the condition is severe

-allux valgus is a deformity where the big toe deviates laterally towards the other toes.
+Hallux valgus is a deformity where the big toe deviates laterally towards the other toes.
 This shift is accompanied by enlargement of the first metatarsal joint.
+Common causes include tight footwear and biomechanical imbalances.

 These factors are often exacerbated by military service conditions, such as prolonged use of military boots.